Choate-Robotics/Programming-SOPs/_sources/installation/index.rst.txt

 Software
 ========

+Follow these steps to install necessary software to run code from this organization on your computer

 .. tab-set::

     .. tab-item:: Windows
         :sync: Win

         1. Install Python (http://www.python.org/download/)

+            * Language used to write code

             .. caution::

                 Make sure to check the box that says "Add Python to PATH", otherwise you will have to add it manually.
 Thats not fun.